Corneal Collagen Cross Linking

 Corneal Collagen Cross-Linking (CXL) is a technique that was ﬁrst used in 1998 to treat patients with a corneal disease called keratoconus.
 A cornea with keratoconus (the front clear window of the eye) can become weak, thin, and irregularly shaped.
 Instead of keeping its normal round shape, corneas with keratoconus can bulge forward into the shape of a cone causing poor vision.
 The purpose of CXL is to stop the thinning and steepening of the cornea and prevent further deterioration of vision.
 It is believed that by activating absorbed riboflavin with ultraviolet light, new shortened and thickened collagen crosslinks are formed.
 This strengthens corneal collagen and makes the collagen resistant to further thinning and deformation.

-What is keratoconus?
 Keratoconus is a common disease that occurs in approximately 1 in 750 Americans.
 With this condition, the cornea becomes weak, progressively thinner, and irregular in shape which can cause high levels of astigmatism.
-Instead of a normal, relatively round shape resulting in clear vision, a cornea with keratoconus can become cone shaped.
+Instead of a normal, relatively round shape resulting in clear vision, a cornea with keratoconus can become cone-shaped.
 This can interfere with the ability to see clearly.
 Keratoconus patients often require glasses first, then contact lenses, and, if the condition progresses to a severe level, a corneal transplant may be required.

 Should your family members/relatives be tested?
 As you may know, keratoconus is a condition that often runs in families, so it’s important to arrange a screening for all family members of patients with keratoconus.
 If caught early, there is a good chance that CXL can halt the progression of keratoconus and prevent the need for uncomfortable contact lens wear and/or corneal transplant.

 How effective is CXL?
-Many research studies have shown that CXL may prevent further vision loss in over 95% of patients and improves vision in 60-81% of patients treated.
+Many research studies have shown that CXL may prevent further vision loss in over 99% of patients.
+As well, it often improves vision in 60-81% of patients treated.

 Can CXL prevent the need for a corneal transplant?
 Many studies have shown that CXL can often prevent the need for a corneal transplant and allow patients to wear contact lenses or glasses more comfortably and safely again.